wulfsberg/angular-material-kickstart/README.md

  – I find that almost all projects benefit from the deep-linking capabilities of the router, so I'd recommend installing it, even if it does add a bit of mental overhead initially.
 (This can also be added by including `--routing`) on the command line).

+Additionally, if you're installing the Angular frontend as a subfolder in another project (such as a Spring Boot project), you may want to change the directory name with `--directory=[name]`, e.g. ´--directory=angular` to avoid redundancy in the folder names and signal that this is the Angular part of the stack.

 Step into the newly generated folder and add Angular Material